robzed/CavesNext/GUI_caves/pforth_files/README.md

 NOTE: This uses `sdl2_parse.fth` before loading `SDL2/SDL.fs`. `sdl2_parse.fth` contains definitions to parse the gForth defintions inside `SDL2/`

+However, you need to make a bigger dictionary:

+You can use the word MAP to print information about the current size of the dictionary.
+If you enter MAP you will see something like this:

+Notice the variables CODE-SIZE and HEADERS-SIZE.
+They can be used to increase the size of the dictionary when you use SAVE-FORTH.
+For example, launch pForth as you normally do.
+Then enter:

+    500000 CODE-SIZE !         \ request code portion of new dictionary to be 500000 bytes 300000 HEADERS-SIZE !      \ request name portion of new dictionary to be 300000 bytes c" bigger.dic" SAVE-FORTH  \ create new and bigger dictionary file bye

+Now run pForth using the new dictionary:

+    pforth -dbigger.dic

+And use MAP to verify that the dictionary is actually bigger.
+You can change the name of the new dictionary to "pforth.dic" to make it the default.

 9. Need more?
 There are a bunch of examples (see main.fs for example) at https://github.com/ProgrammingRainbow/Beginners-Guide-to-SDL2-in-Gforth that shouldn't be hard to get working under pForth rather than gForth - with the help of sdl2_parse.fth first before inclduing SDL2/SDL.fs, SDL2/SDL_image.fs, SDL2/SDL_ttf.fs and SDL2/SDL_mixer.f.